patilnik1/patilnik1/README.md

 # 👋 Hi, I'm a Junior Data Analyst

 📈 Passionate about turning raw data into meaningful insights using **SQL & Python**.
-I specialize in data cleaning, exploratory data analysis, and visualization to support data-driven decision-making.
+I specialize in data cleaning, exploratory data analysis, and visualization to support data-driven decision-making, and also designed effective Dashboard.

 ---